-- Towards the end of my trip, I stayed in an apartment in Corvin District.
-The apartment is newly renovated, has a large living room, a well-equipped kitchen and a comfortable bed.
+- I stayed in an apartment in Corvin District where the unit is newly renovated, has a large living room, a well-equipped kitchen and a comfortable bed.
 Basically, it has everything you need for a comfortable stay.

 - And if you are not part of Airbnb yet, please use this code to claim your $35 Airbnb discount.